top of page

 There’s a lot you can teach this person.

-In Neuro-Vocal teacher training and certification we spend time learning about stylistic vocabulary and how to use it.
+In NeuroVocal Professional Training & Certification, we spend time learning about stylistic vocabulary and how to use it.
 But even when you know how embellishments & alterations work with a melody, and you have style vocabulary to apply, much of knowing how to embellish or alter a melody has to do with intuiting appropriate melodic phrases.
 Although you can't teach intuition, you can internalize the tools that make that intuitive understanding possible.

 In voice lessons and during work with vocal coaches, singers are typically given melodic patterns that ascend or descend in semitones.
 These patterns are (typically) devoid of harmonic context, and don't tend to encourage an understanding of how a melody "works" with a harmonic progression.
 Many singers never really learn how to listen in this way.
 (For more on that, see my post Why Singers Are Stupid.)